Kilifi Bridge

-Kilifi Bridge is the longest bridge in Kenya with a total length of 420 metres.
+Kilifi Bridge is the longest bridge in Kenya, with a total length of 420 metres.
 The superstructure is a prestressed continuous box girder carrying two lanes.
 The bridge has three spans.
 The construction of Kilifi Bridge was completed in 1991.

-It connects Kilifi and Mnarani.
+It connects Kilifi and Mnarani over the Kilifi Creek.
 The road heads to Mombasa towards south, and Malindi, Lamu and Garissa towards north.